Love Is Blind: Brazil season 1: Episodes

+Critical response

+Some reviews criticized the lack of body diversity among the cast, arguing that the series' premise of determining whether love is truly blind was undermined by the predominantly conventionally attractive cast.

 Unaired engagements

 A total of ten couples got engaged among the contestants.
 In addition to the five couples shown on the series, another five also got engaged in the show: They were: Aline Magara and Diego Pasquini, Ana Gaudêncio and Alexis Martinho, Anna Arraes and Bruno Brych, Pamella de Sousa and Gustavo Mester, Priscilla Pitman and Victor Varella.

 Production

-Filming

 Filming began in São Paulo on January 16, 2021, and lasted 39 days up until the weddings.
 After the five newly engaged couples left the pods, filming took place at the Lake Villas Charm Hotel in Amparo, São Paulo, Brazil, when all the couples went on a retreat.
 Then, the relationships that made it through the retreat in the countryside moved in together in an apartment complex in São Paulo, where they spent the rest of the time filming up until the weddings in March 2021.